LYNCH·LLP

 Questions about Examiner Mujtaba M Chaudry

-• What is Examiner Chaudry's allowance rate?
+• What is Examiner Chaudry's overall allowance rate?

 • How many art units does this examiner cover?

-• Does the allowance rate vary by art unit?
+• Does the allowance rate vary across art units?

-• What does this allowance rate tell me about my application?
+• What does the allowance rate mean?

 ◈ RESPONDING TO AN OFFICE ACTION